Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

-In the phase crystal state, eigenvalues are shifted to higher energies, see Fig.~\ref{fig:thermoplot2}(b), making it the ground state below $T^*$ in both GIMT and BdG.
-However, there are two crucial effects of strong correlations.
-First, due to the presence of the extended $s$-wave order, the GIMT phase crystal state features a full energy gap below $T_s$, while there are always zero-energy states present in BdG calculations.
-Secondly, even above the energy gap, the eigenvalues are at higher energies in GIMT compared to in BdG, and also display a moderate temperature dependence, see SM for additional data.
-These two effects, combined with the increased number of zero-energy states in the GIMT uniform phase state, all contribute to making the phase crystal state heavily preferred in the presence of strong correlations.
+In the phase crystal state, eigenvalues are also shifted to finite energies, see Fig.~\ref{fig:thermoplot2}(b), making it the ground state below $T^*$ in both GIMT and BdG.
+Still, there exist three crucial effects of strong correlations.
+First, the number of zero-energy states is significantly larger in the GIMT uniform phase than in the BdG uniform phase and consequently the energy gain in the phase crystal state, due to the shift of these states to finite energies, is much larger in GIMT.
+Secondly, due to the presence of the extended $s$-wave order, the GIMT phase crystal state features a full energy gap below $T_s$, while there are always zero-energy states present in BdG calculations.
+Finally, even outside the full energy gap, the eigenvalues of the negative energy states are found at lower energies in GIMT compared to in BdG, and also display a moderate temperature dependence, see SM for additional data.
+These effects all contribute to making the phase crystal state more heavily preferred in the presence of strong correlations.
 We thus find that strong electronic correlations are crucial to generate both the correct stability and the full energy gap of the phase crystal state.

 { {\textbf {Dirty superconductor edge.}}} After having established a fully gapped phase crystal state at pair breaking edges of clean $d$-wave superconductors when accounting for strong correlations, we turn to another important aspect of cuprate superconductors, that of disorder.
 The bulk both possesses intrinsic disorder \cite{Howald01} and disorder is generated with chemical substitution and doping \cite{Alloul09}.
 For systems with edges, disorder is even more important as it inevitably appears while preparing any edge.
 Since we are here primarily interested in edge properties, we only consider non-magnetic disorder for which the bulk $d$-wave superconducting state has been shown to be robust when including strong correlation effects \cite{Garg08,Chakraborty14,Tang16}.